Best Life Insurance Companies

 Whole life insurance

-Whole life insurance is a basic type of permanent life insurance that requires you to pay premiums for your entire life or until you reach a specific age.
+Whole life insurance is a primary type of permanent life insurance that requires you to pay premiums for your entire life or until you reach a specific age.

-The benefit is paid out as long as you’ve paid your premiums and haven’t cashed out the policy.
+The benefit is paid if you've paid your premiums and haven't cashed out the policy.

 Indexed universal life insurance

-Indexed universal life insurance adds an investing feature to the cash value of your policy.
+Indexed universal life insurance adds an investing feature to your policy's cash value.

-The cash value may increase in accordance to an index, such as any particular stock market index.
+The cash value may increase according to an index, such as any particular stock market index.

 Variable universal life insurance

-Variable universal life insurance also has an investing component for the cash value of the policy.
+Variable universal life insurance also has an investing component for the policy's cash value.

-The cash value may be invested in various investments and it could increase or decrease based on the terms of the policy.
+The cash value may be invested in various investments, which could increase or decrease based on the policy terms.

-These types of policies can be very complex when accounting for the investing piece of the policies.
+These policies can be very complex when accounting for the investing piece of the guidelines.

 Guaranteed issue life insurance

-Guaranteed issue life insurance is designed for people who likely have major health issues and cannot get approved for the more standard types of life insurance.
+Guaranteed-issue life insurance is designed for people who likely have significant health issues and cannot get approved for the more standard types of life insurance.

-The biggest note here is that guaranteed issue life insurance does not require any medical exams -- you are guaranteed to be issued a policy.
+The most prominent note here is that guaranteed issue life insurance does not require any medical exams -- you are guaranteed to be issued a policy.

-Not surprisingly, payout amounts are usually very small with high premiums.
+Not surprisingly, payout amounts are usually tiny, with high premiums.

 Medical Exam

-Life insurance companies issued policies and set their premiums largely based on the likelihood that you’ll die while the life insurance policy is active.
+Life insurance companies issue policies and set their premiums primarily based on the likelihood that you'll die while the life insurance policy is active.

 That’s why they often require a medical exam.

-The exam is not conducted by your doctor.
-Rather, the life insurance company will find a medical professional to meet you for a health exam (which normally takes about 30 minutes to complete).
+Your doctor does not conduct the exam.
+Instead, the life insurance company will find a medical professional to meet you for a health exam (usually takes about 30 minutes).

 Be prepared for: